 By default, Dungeons & Dragons: Shadow Over Mystara only offers up to 2 players.
 This is how you enable 4 players.

-2. In Configuration Menu choose SYSTEM.
+Step 2: In Configuration Menu choose SYSTEM.

-3. In System Configuration go to Chute Type and press left or right to choose...
+Step 3: In System Configuration go to Chute Type and press left or right to choose...

 4 PLAYERS 1 CHUTE SINGLE

 You can increase the chutes to "4 CHUTES MULTI" if you'd like.
-Chutes are the amount of coin slots.
+Chutes are the number of coin slots.
 For example, 1 chute means all players contribute to the same coin bank.
 And 4 chutes means each player has their own coin bank.
 Since emulation has infinite coins, you're better off just choosing "1 CHUTE SINGLE".

-And that's it!
+Step 4: Exit the three screens...
+EXIT > SAVE & EXIT > EXIT - and that's it!
 Enjoy the game with 4 players :)